-- Continued education of members via various departments (i.e. Customer Service, Clinical Access Team) about their participating/out-of-network benefits and requirements. - Reminders to providers about availability of educational webinars addressing referrals, authorizations and real-time benefit estimation for their patients.
-These webinars are promoted via Humana.com and the quarterly newsletter Humana's YourPractice. - No actions necessary at this time for market exceptions. - Clinical Intake Department to continue identifying on a monthly basis network gaps and sharing this information with Network Operations for identification of contract opportunities. - Network Operations will continue to identify contracting opportunities for the rural areas Humana Behavioral Health contracting will continue to recruit quality providers.
+- Continued education of members via various departments (i.e. Customer Service, Clinical Access Team) about their participating/nonparticipating benefits and requirements.
+Continued reminders to providers about availability of educational webinars addressing referrals, authorizations and real-time benefit estimation for their patients.
+These webinars are promoted via Humana.com and the quarterly newsletter Humana's Your Practice. - No actions necessary at this time for market exceptions. - Clinical Intake Department to continue identifying on a monthly basis network gaps and sharing this information with Network Operations.